monkphin/HobbySub/README.md

  - Maintain full control over box offerings, shipment schedules, and customer data.
  - Ensure clear separation between admin and regular user functionality for operational security.
  - Offer a professional, responsive, and accessible user interface across all devices.
- - Integrate Stripe or a similar secure payment gateway to handle recurring billing and one-off payments.
+ - Integrate Stripe to handle recurring billing and one-off payments.
  - Track and manage recurring orders and payments tied to active subscriptions.
  - Provide a reliable mechanism for scheduling box shipments based on renewal dates.
  - Deploy the platform on scalable, cloud-based infrastructure with minimal downtime.